Glass Fermenter with Tap 8L

 - Glass container / fermenter (8 litre capacity)

-- A food grade plastic tap is included on each glass fermenter
+- A food grade plastic tap

 - Breathable fermentation cloth